blakelaw/Duplicate-Account-Finder/README.md

 ## Description

 This project investigates several methods of detecting users operating multiple accounts online.
-This project is written in Python, and uses pandas, NLTK, NumPy, scikit-plearn, SciPy, and matplotlib throughout.
+This project is written in Python, and uses pandas, NLTK, NumPy, scikit-learn, SciPy, and matplotlib throughout.

 ## Features